Using the right bin

 Rewards for good sorters

-- Households sorting their waste correctly are rewarded with a silver star on the lid of their inspected bin.
+- Households sorting their waste correctly are rewarded with a green ‘Thanks for being a good sort!’ tag on their inspected bin.

-- Recipients of a silver star go in the draw to win a weekly supermarket voucher.
+- Recipients of a green tag go in the draw to win a weekly gift voucher worth $20.

 If your bin is contaminated

-If your bin is inspected and incorrect items are found: We’ll put a sticker on the lid to let you know which items shouldn't be in there.
+- If your bin is inspected and incorrect items are found: We’ll put an orange “Oops!” tag on the lid to let you know which items shouldn't be in there.
 Please take note so you can make sure the same items aren't placed in that bin again.

-Highly contaminated bins: The lid is sealed shut with a sticker, and the bin will only be collected once the contaminated items are removed.
+- Highly contaminated bins: We will put a red “Oh No” tag, and the bin will only be collected once the contaminated items are removed.